 It takes $215 million to tango

 It’s tempting to consider the investment in light of Alibaba’s business in China.
-There, the company is attempting to transform itself from a desktop-oriented ecommerce firm to a mobile oriented ecommerce firm as it faces competition from Tencent, which continues to dictate consumer behavior on smartphones with its ubiquitous WeChat (or Weixin, as it’s known domestically) messenger.
+There, the company is trying to transform itself from a desktop-oriented ecommerce firm to a mobile oriented ecommerce firm as it faces competition from Tencent, which continues to dictate consumer behavior on smartphones with its ubiquitous WeChat (or Weixin, as it’s known domestically) messenger.

 However, given that Tango’s strongest markets are the US, Western Europe and the Middle East, the investment likely has little to do with Alibaba’s mobile bid in China, and everything to do with its steady encroachment into markets abroad – specifically the United States.
 There, Alibaba’s business operations have traditionally been focused on business-to-business sourcing, but recently it’s made several investments in mobile-oriented or consumer-facing companies.
 Last October it led a $50 million round in mobile search firm Quixey, along with a $206 million round for Amazon-rival Shoprunner.
 It’s also helping fund the launch of 11 Main, a new ecommerce venture that looks set to be a less trendy version of Fab.